Eleanora-cyj/Django_project_meseum/README.md

 | Description | string | The detailed introduction of the object                                                                                     |   |   |

-In detail, there will be six table: Collection(id, title, date, image, description), Museum(id, name), Country(id, name), Category(id, name), Artist(id, name), User(id, nickname, comments, rating, collection)
+In detail, there will be six tables: Collection(id, title, date, image, description), Museum(id, name), Country(id, name), Category(id, name), Artist(id, name), User(id, nickname, comments, rating, collection)

 ## User Interaction
-I would like to let users use manually created accounts or use a Google social login.
+Users will manually created accounts or use a Google account login.
 In the website they can make comments, collect and rank on the collections.